-The weighted average lease term for our operating leases was 8.1 years and 9.0 years at December 31, 2022 and 2021, respectively.
+The weighted average lease term for our operating leases was 7.6 years and 8.1 years at December 31, 2023 and 2022, respectively.
 The discount rate used in the calculation of our right-of-use assets and corresponding lease liabilities was determined based on the stated rate within each contract when available, or our collateralized borrowing rate from lending institutions.
-The weighted average discount rate for our operating leases was 3.8% and 3.0% as of December 31, 2022 and 2021, respectively.
+The weighted average discount rate for our operating leases was 4.9% and 3.8% as of December 31, 2023 and 2022, respectively.

-Cash paid for amounts included in the measurement of our operating leases was \$18.6 million and \$17.6 million for the years ended December 31, 2022 and 2021, respectively.
-Aggregate expense under operating leases was \$20.0 million, \$19.0 million and \$16.0 million for 2022, 2021 and 2020, respectively.
+Cash paid for amounts included in the measurement of our lease liabilities was \$22.6 million and \$18.6 million for the years ended December 31, 2023 and 2022, respectively.
 Certain operating leases include rent escalation provisions, which we recognize as expense on a straight-line basis.
 Lease expense is presented within "Operating supplies and expenses" or "General supplies and expenses," depending on the nature of the use of the leased asset.
-During the years ended December 31, 2022 and 2021, we added \$11.6 million and \$12.2 million of right-of-use assets, respectively, in exchange for new operating lease liabilities.
+Aggregate expense under operating leases was \$24.5 million, \$20.0 million and \$19.0 million for 2023, 2022 and 2021, respectively.
+During the years ended December 31, 2023 and 2022, we increased our right-of-use assets by \$39.9 million and \$11.6 million, respectively, in exchange for new operating lease liabilities.